Babygogogo/BabyWars/README.md

 A typical way to setup the development environment:

 1. Download the engine and unzip it
-- Create an empty lua project using the tools in the engine and compile it (for details, reach for the documents of the engine)
+- Create an empty lua project using the tools in the engine and compile it (for details, please reach for the documents of the engine)
 - Download the files of this project, then copy them to the project above, overwriting the existing files

 ## At last
 Feel free to comment/play/contribute to the code/game.

 For more information, please refer to the wiki (in Chinese) of this project.

 Thank you very much!